 Can I be a surrogate?

-Many women who consider becoming a surrogate assume they will be eligible, often because they consider themselves fertile and have had smooth pregnancies and births of their own babies.
+Many women who consider whether to be a surrogate assume they will be eligible, often because they consider themselves fertile and have had smooth pregnancies and births of their own babies.
 But it’s worth considering whether you are a good candidate for surrogacy, particularly before you offer to intended parents and get their hopes up.

 If you are an intended parent, you can read about how to find a surrogate.
 You can also download the free Surrogacy Handbook which explains the processes and options.